OpenEvalProject/evals/manuscripts/elife-75910/v2/manuscript.md

 ## Results

-## Reduced accuracy and biases in choices under sequential offers
+### Reduced accuracy and biases in choices under sequential offers

 Two monkeys participated in the experiments.
 In each session, they chose between two juices labeled A and B, with A preferred.
 Offers were represented by sets of colored squares on a monitor, and animals indicated their choice with a saccade.
 In each session, two choice tasks were randomly interleaved.
 In Task 1, offers were presented simultaneously (Figure 2A); in Task 2, offers were presented in sequence (Figure 2B).
 A cue displayed at the beginning of the trial revealed to the animal the task for that trial.
 Offers varied from trial to trial, and we indicate the quantities offered in any given trial with qA and qB.
 An ‘offer type’ was defined by two quantities [qA, qB], and the same offer types were used for the two tasks in each session.
 For Task 2, trials in which juice A was offered first and trials in which juice B was offered first are referred to as ‘AB trials’ and ‘BA trials’, respectively.
 The first and second offers are referred to as ‘offer1’ and ‘offer2’, respectively.

 ![Figure 2.](https://cdn.elifesciences.org/articles/75910/elife-75910-fig2-v2.jpg)

 **Figure 2.:** (A, B) Experimental design.
 Animals chose between two juices offered in variable amounts.
 Offers were represented by sets of color squares.
 For each offer, the color indicated the juice type and the number of squares indicated the juice amount.
 In each session, trials with Tasks 1 and 2 were randomly interleaved.
 In Task 1, two offers appeared simultaneously on the left and right sides of the fixation point.
 In Task 2, offers were presented sequentially, spaced by an interoffer delay.
 After a wait period, two saccade targets matching the colors of the offers appeared on the two sides of the fixation point.
 The left/right configuration in Task 1, the presentation order in Task 2, and the left/right position of the saccade targets in Task 2 varied randomly from trial to trial.
 In any session, the same set of offer types was used for both tasks.
 (C) Example session 1.
 The percent of B choices (y-axis) is plotted against the log quantity ratio (x-axis).
 Each data point indicates one offer type in Task 1 (gray circles) or Task 2 (red and blue triangles for AB trials and BA trials, respectively).
 Sigmoids were obtained from probit regressions.
 The relative value (ρ) and sigmoid steepness (η) measured in each task and the order bias (ε) measured in Task 2 are indicated.
 In this session, the animal presented all three biases.
-Compared to Task 1, choices in Task 2 were less accurate (η < Task2η) and biased in favor of juice A (Task1ρ; preference bias).
-Furthermore, choices in Task 2 were biased in favor of offer2 (Task2 > ρTask1ε > 0; order bias).
+Compared to Task 1, choices in Task 2 were less accurate (ηTask2 < ηTask1) and biased in favor of juice A (ρTask2 > ρTask1; preference bias).
+Furthermore, choices in Task 2 were biased in favor of offer2 (ε > 0; order bias).
 (D) Example session 2.
 Same format as panel C. (E, F) Comparing relative value across choice tasks.
 Each data point represents one session and gray ellipses indicate 90% confidence intervals.
 For both monkeys, relative values in Task 2 (y-axis) were significantly higher than in Task 1 (x-axis).
 Furthermore, the main axis of each ellipse was rotated counterclockwise compared to the identity line.
 (G, H) Comparing the sigmoid steepness across choice tasks.
 For both monkeys, sigmoids were consistently shallower (smaller η) in Task 2 compared to Task 1.
 (I, J) Order bias, distribution across sessions.
 Both monkeys presented a consistent bias favoring offer2 (mean(ε) > 0).
 Panels C, E, G, and I are from monkey J (N = 101 sessions); panels D, F, H, and J are from monkey G (N = 140 sessions).
 Sessions shown in panels C and D are highlighted in yellow in panels E, F, G, and H. Triangles in panels I and J indicate the mean.
 Statistical tests and exact p values are indicated in each panel.

 The data set included 241 sessions (101 from monkey J, 140 from monkey G; see Methods).
 Sessions lasted for 217–880 trials (mean ± std = 589 ± 160).
 For each session, we analyzed choices in the two tasks separately using probit regressions.
-For Task 1 (simultaneous offers), we used the following model:(1)Choice B=Φ(X)X=a0+a1 log(qB/qA)
+For Task 1 (simultaneous offers), we used the following model:

+$$
+Choice B=Φ(X)X=a_{0}+a_{1} log(q_{B}/q_{A})
+$$

 where Choice B = 1 if the animal chose juice B and 0 otherwise, Φ was the cumulative function of the standard normal distribution, and qA and qB were the quantities of juices offered on any given trial.
 From the fitted parameters a0 and a1, we derived measures for the relative value of the two juices ρTask1 = exp(−a0/a1) and for the sigmoid steepness ηTask1 = a1.
 Intuitively, the relative value was the quantity ratio qB/qA that made the animal indifferent between the two juices, and the sigmoid steepness was inversely related to choice variability.

-For Task 2 (sequential offers), we used the following model:(2)Choice B=Φ(X)X=a2+a3 log(qB/qA)+a4 (δorder,AB−δorder,BA)
+For Task 2 (sequential offers), we used the following model:

+$$
+Choice B=Φ(X)X=a_{2}+a_{3} log(q_{B}/q_{A})+a_{4} (\delta_{order,AB}−\delta_{order,BA})
+$$

 where δorder,AB = 1 for AB trials and 0 otherwise, and δorder,BA = 1 − δorder,AB.
 In essence, AB trials and BA trials were analyzed separately but assuming that the two sigmoids were parallel.
 From the fitted parameters a2, a3, and a4, we derived measures for the relative value of the two juices ρTask2 = exp(−a2/a3), for the sigmoid steepness ηTask2 = a3, and for the order bias ε = 2 ρTask2 a4/a3.
 Intuitively, the order bias was a bias favoring the first or the second offer.
 Specifically, ε < 0 indicated a bias favoring offer1; ε > 0 indicated a bias favoring offer2.
 We also defined relative values specific to AB trials and BA trials as ρAB = exp(−(a2 + a4)/a3) and ρBA = exp(−(a2 − a4)/a3).
-Of note, the order bias was defined such that(3)ϵ≈ρBA−ρAB
+Of note, the order bias was defined such that

+$$
+ϵ≈ρ_{BA}−ρ_{AB}
+$$

 The experimental design gave us the opportunity to compare choices across tasks independently of factors such as selective satiation or changes in the internal state.
 The relative values measured in the two tasks were highly correlated (Figure 2E, F).
 At the same time, our analyses revealed three interesting phenomena.
 First, for both animals, sigmoids measured in Task 2 were significantly shallower compared to Task 1 (Figure 2G, H).
 In other words, presenting offers in sequence reduced choice accuracy.
 Second, in Task 2, both animals showed a consistent order bias favoring offer2 (Figure 2I, J).
 Third, in both animals, relative values in Task 2 were significantly higher than in Task 1 (ρTask2 > ρTask1), and this effect increased with the relative value (Figure 2E, F).
 In other words, the ellipse marking the 90% confidence interval for the joint distribution of relative values laid above the identity line and was rotated counterclockwise compared to the identity line.